Vertical Limit: Plot

-Monique and Cyril experience a harrowing incident after Cyril loses his balance at the edge of a cliff.
-While Monique attempts to rescue him their nitro canister falls over the cliff and explodes, causing another avalanche.
-Monique survives but Cyril does not.
-At the military station the nitroglycerine canisters are exposed to sunlight and explode.
-Base camp tells the team to get their cases of nitro into the shade.
-Kareem and Malcolm do so, but their canister leaks fluid into the sunlight, causing another explosion that kills them.
-Underground, McLaren is severely injured and has lost his dexamethasone.
-Annie shares her dex with him, but Vaughn refuses it.
-Annie risks her life to reach Ali's backpack and manages to obtain more dex, but Vaughn says that since McLaren is unlikely to survive, he and Annie should keep the dex for themselves.
+When Cyril loses his balance at the edge of a cliff, Monique attempts to rescue him.
+Their nitro canister falls over the cliff and explodes, causing another avalanche and killing Cyril.
+At the military station, the nitroglycerine canisters are exposed to sunlight and explode.
+Base camp tells the rescue teams to get their cases of nitro into the shade.
+Kareem and Malcolm do so, but their canister leaks fluid and explodes, killing them.
+Monique joins Peter and Wick's team.

+Underground, McLaren is severely injured and has lost his dex.
+Annie wants to share her supply with McLaren, but Vaughn discourages her in the belief they will need it for themselves, and McLaren will die regardless.
+Annie risks her life to retrieve a backpack across the crevasse and obtains more dexamethasone.
+She administers it to McLaren and herself, as they are both suffering from pulmonary edema.

-The explosions have shaken loose some ice, and Wick finally discovers his wife's body.
-The empty dex container nearby suggests that Vaughn lied and stole her dex, ensuring his own survival while leaving Wick's wife to die.
-Monique, Peter and Wick camp for the night.
-Peter is wary of Wick, who seems more intent on taking revenge than in rescuing the survivors.
-In the crevasse, Annie falls asleep, and Vaughn kills McLaren with a syringe full of air to avoid having to give McLaren more dex.
-Wick awakens to find that Peter and Monique have left without him.
-Annie and Vaughn manage to mark the crevasse entrance by detonating a flare inside a bag of McLaren's blood which explodes over the snow.
+Wick finally discovers his wife's body, and an empty dex container nearby suggests that Vaughn stole hers, ensuring his own survival while leaving her to die.
+Monique, Peter, and Wick camp for the night.
+Peter is wary of Wick, who seems focused on taking revenge.
+Wick awakens to find that Peter and Monique have left him.

+In the crevasse, Annie falls asleep, and Vaughn kills McLaren to avoid having to give him more dex.
+Annie and Vaughn mark the crevasse entrance by detonating a flare inside a bag of McLaren's blood, which explodes over the snow.
 Peter and Monique see the marker and use nitro to blast a hole, enabling access to the survivors.
 They drop a rope, and Vaughn harnesses Annie.

-Wick descends into the cave, and although Vaughn thinks Wick will attack him, Wick attaches a clip to Vaughn.
-Monique and Peter attempt to pull Annie out of the crevasse, but an ice boulder falls, knocking Wick and Vaughn from the ledge in the crevice, and pulling Annie and Peter down, creating a scenario similar to the opening scene: Monique alone remains on the ledge holding the rope from which the other four are dangling.
-To save Annie and Peter and, to fulfill his desire for revenge against Vaughn, Wick cuts the rope and he and Vaughn fall to their deaths.
+Wick arrives, descends into the cave, and attaches a clip to Vaughn.
+Monique and Peter attempt to pull Annie out of the crevasse, but an ice boulder falls, knocking Wick and Vaughn from the ledge in the crevasse and pulling Annie and Peter down.
+Monique alone remains on the ledge holding the rope from which the other four are dangling.
+This creates a scenario similar to the opening scene.
+To save Annie and Peter, and to take revenge against Vaughn, Wick cuts his rope; he and Vaughn fall to their deaths.

-Recovering at base camp, Annie reconciles with Peter, who then pays his respects at a makeshift memorial for climbers who have died.
+Recovering at base camp, Annie reconciles with Peter, who pays his respects at a makeshift memorial for climbers who have died on mountain.